Foreign Exchange Guide to Thailand

 - Once your funds are received by the provider the converted THB amount will be transfered to the recipient account you specify in Thailand.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Thai baht deposited into the recipient bank account in Thailand and less margins and fees kept by the banks!
+Use our Send to THB calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Thai baht deposited into the recipient bank account and less margins and fees kept by the banks!